open-policy-agent/eopa/docs/enterprise-opa/tutorials/using-data/querying-dynamodb.md

 ## Using `dynamodb.get`

-The `dynamodb.get` function works similarly to the other database-related built-in functions of Enterprise OPA, or the `http.send` function in OPA/Enterprise OPA.
+The `dynamodb.get` function works similarly to the other database-related built-in functions of EOPA, or the `http.send` function in OPA/EOPA.

 ```rego
 package servers